Did you know?

 Gray Macs met the 30 day deadline of 1,200 people on site.
 Staff levels subsequently increased to around 2,600.

-Gray Macs eventually turned Jeddah Port into an efficient working port.
+Gray Macs turned Jeddah Port into a working port.
 Much needed development materials started to flow through Jeddah Port.

 Gray Macs and its people were well rewarded.
 Later, a new Director General of Sea Ports was appointed.
-He was critical of Gray Mackenzie's activities, unreasonably so.
+He became unreasonably critical of Gray Mackenzie's activities.

 Problems Resolved